Inlay Hints

 - Filter parameter hints (

-InlayHintKind::PARAMETER) and gas hints (InlayHintKind::TYPE) based on settings. - Return hints, or
+InlayHintKind::PARAMETER) based on settings. - Return hints, or

 Noneif empty.